 February 3, 1942 - 1945

-The last Japanese cargo ship to enter Simpson Harbor was the Kokai Maru on February 19, 1944 that unloaded barges, ammunition and food, then departed February 25, 1944.
-After that date, only submarines managed to land small quantities of essential cargo.
+On February 19, 1944 the last Japanese ship to enter Simpson Harbor was the Kokai Maru that unloaded barges, ammunition and food, then departed on February 25, 1944.
+Afterwards, only submarines managed to deliver small quantities of essential cargo to Rabaul.

 On the September 6, 1945, the Japanese surrendered